Keep Energy vs Climate on the air. Donate ×

 Subscribe to get full access to the series and website.
 Never miss an update.

 Sara Hastings-Simon studies energy transitions at the intersection of policy, business, and technology.
-She’s a policy wonk, a physicist turned management consultant, and a professor at the University of Calgary and Director of the Master of Science in Sustainable Energy Development.
+She’s a policy wonk, a physicist turned management consultant, and a professor at the University of Calgary where she teaches in the Energy Science program, and co-leads the Net Zero Electricity Research Initiative.
+She has a particular interest in the mid-transition.